xcjs/node-ads1x15-decaffeinated/README.md

 A library providing access to ADS1015 and ADS1115 I2C analog to digital converters on Raspberry Pi.
 Basically a javascript port of the python library from Adafruit.

+This version depends on a forked version of node-i2c that removes all dependencies on CoffeeScript due to the CoffeeScript parser using labaeled declarations that failed ES6 module and Acron strict validation.

 ## Installation

   npm install node-ads1x15 --save